Mahmoud-00/Coding-Foundations-course/coursebook/Week 01/session-01/programming-language.md

 We’ll probably search for something like: ***“Which programming language should I learn first?”***

-### But how do to decide which language to search for?
+### But how do we decide which language to search for?

 it’s time to decide what programming language you should choose.
 There are a couple routes you can go with making this decision.
  - The first is to choose a programming language based on your goal